Your first ride is just a few steps away! We put together a few tips and torque specs to help get you rolling.

 Truing and Tensioning

 Interval: After the first couple hundred miles, the spokes and nipples on new wheels settle in.
-After this has happened we recommend re-tensioning your wheels to ensure that they are running at their best for the long term.
+After this has happened we recommend re-tensioning your wheels to ensure that they are running at their best for the long haul.

 After this point, wheels will only need to be trued infrequently or after extensive hard use.
 Heavier riders that approach the maximum weight limit should keep an eye on spoke tension, and have their wheels serviced as needed.